Dynatrace/dynatrace-operator/CONTRIBUTING.md

 * `E2E_DB_EXECUTOR_IMAGE_REPO`
 * `E2E_DB_EXECUTOR_IMAGE_TAG`

+If the repository is set to a non-default value, the DynaKube will use the `devregistry` secret as custom pull secret.

 ### Triggering E2E tests on kind in CI

 You can trigger the E2E tests on a kind cluster in GitHub Actions by commenting on a pull request with: